Skip Navigation

 EAEA members' view on adult education situation

-EAEA's members have replied to a questions "how do you see the adult education situation in your country?" and presented with five options: It has significantly detoriated, it has slightly detoriated, it has stayed the same, it has slightly improved, it has significantly improved.
-They have also replied to a question "how would you describe the funding situation of ALE in your country?" and presented with the same five options.
+EAEA's members have replied to the question "how do you see the adult education situation in your country?" and presented with five options: It has significantly deteriorated, it has slightly deteriorated, it has stayed the same, it has slightly improved, it has significantly improved.
+They have also replied to a variety of questions: from the funding and participatory situation in their country to the alignment with PIAAC results.
+In this new edition 2024/2025, members reflect on their relationship with AI and their vision on skills.

 Participation in adult education